nicolas-cusan/tailwind-clamp/README.md

 - Supports `px`, `rem` and `em` units.
 - Support `text` values with multiple properties (`fontSize`, `lineHeight`, `letterSpacing`).
 - Support using defined in the Tailwind CSS configuration file, arbitrary values or a combination.
+- Helper function to create clamped values directly in your config file.

 ## Installation